Our Family of Companies

 • In its effort to accomplish its dual goals of maximum employment and stable inflation, the Fed tends to adjust its policy in a counter cyclical fashion.
 Efforts to stimulate (restrict) the economy through monetary policy generally led to higher (lower) long-term interest rates and vice versa over time.

-• The Federal Funds rate has now surpassed the yield on the 10-year Treasury bond and the Fed is still expected to do more.
-10-year yields may have broken out of a four-decade pattern of making lower lows in each cycle, though should the Fed succeed in taming inflation (our base case), we do not anticipate moving into a secular period of rising rates.
+• 10-year yields may have broken out of a four-decade pattern of making lower lows in each cycle.
+We believe it is possible that rates settle at a higher level than seen in the last two cycles, though we do not anticipate moving into a secular period of rising rates.

-U.S. 10-Year Treasury Yields and Federal Funds Effective Rate
+U.S. 10-Year Treasury Yields and Federal Funds Effective Rate Monthly observations: September 2011 through August 2023

 Supply